Curriculum Statement

 All students have to choose

-If you would like to find out more information on your child’s curriculum, please have a look at the subject pages where you can view the current curriculum map for each subject, or please contact the Head of Faculty for the subject.
+If you would like to find out more information on your child’s curriculum, please have a look at the subject pages, where you can view the current curriculum map for each subject, or please get in touch with the Head of Faculty for the subject.

 ASPIRE TOGREATNESS